gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 - The `kubernetes.io/cluster/<cluster-id>` tag contains the cluster ID of another cluster.
 - The load balancer is external (internet facing) and the subnet is private.
 - A subnet for the same AZ has already been chosen based on lexicographical order.
-- The subnet type is a wavelength or local.
+- The subnet type is a `wavelength` or `local`.

+_Note: Subnet discovery, as defined here, applies only to IngressControllerLB subnets and not to ControlPlaneLB subnets.
+While the Cluster API Provider AWS ([CAPA](https://github.com/kubernetes-sigs/cluster-api-provider-aws)) does some subnet filtering, it relies on the list of [provided subnets](https://github.com/kubernetes-sigs/cluster-api-provider-aws/blob/8f46a4d34d18cb090a4b48c9a9260cd3dffd9162/api/v1beta2/network_types.go#L340) from the openshift-installer.
+As a result, ControlPlaneLB subnets are NOT impacted by [OCPBUGS-17432](https://issues.redhat.com/browse/OCPBUGS-17432)._

 However, the current subnet discovery implementation has some limitations: